Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working Shell With Bash/Processes.md

 ## Terminating Processes
 - Use the <code> kill</code> command to terminate processes.
 - The <code> kill</code> command sends signals.
 Signals are one of several ways that a OS communicates with programs.
 Ctrl-C and Ctrl-Z are signals.
-- The default signal is TERM which means to terminate.
+- The default signal is <code>TERM</code> which means to terminate.

     ``` bash
     ## below is part of a list of signals, retrieved using man 7 signal